 Our team can also be of assistance if the other party does not comply with a court order.
-As an example, some divorcing couples agree to refinance the marital home in one person’s name within a certain time frame after the divorce is finalized.
-They might also agree to put the home on the market by a specific deadline.
-If the party ordered to refinance has not taken the necessary steps to do so by the deadline, or if the party living in the home has not prepared it to go on the market by the deadline, the other individual may need to get the court system involved.
-Those who fail to follow a court order can be held in contempt of court and be forced to comply.
+For example, some divorcing couples agree to refinance the marital home in one person’s name within a specific time frame after the divorce is finalized.
+They might also decide to put the house on the market by a particular deadline.
+If the party ordered to refinance has not taken the necessary steps to do so by the deadline, the other individual may need to get the court system involved.
+Similarly, if the house is not ready to put on the market, the court can intervene.

-Stepparent adoptions typically occur when one parent does not support the child or maintain meaningful contact with the child, allowing a step-parent to take on a parental role.
-This can also happen if both parents agree to the step-parent adoption.
+Stepparent adoptions typically occur when one biological parent does not support the child or maintain meaningful contact with the child.
+This allows a stepparent to take on a parental role.
+This can also happen if both parents agree to the stepparent adoption.

 It is crucial to work with an attorney with extensive experience in adoption cases.
-We know the common pitfalls that can hold up an adoption case and how to avoid them, and we are ready to guide you through this process so you can bring a child into your family.
+We know the common pitfalls that can hold up an adoption case and how to avoid them.
+We are ready to guide you through this process so you can bring a child into your family.

 An Overview of Divorce and Family Court in Arkansas

 After the initial filing, most negotiations and decisions happen outside the courtroom.
-There is a common misconception that all divorces occur during explosive courtroom battles, but the fact is, most couples are able to come to an agreement on most issues during mediation and negotiation.
+There is a common misconception that all divorces occur during explosive courtroom battles.
+However, most couples can agree on most issues during mediation and negotiation.
 This is beneficial for both parties.

-If the involved parties come to an agreement on the divorce, paperwork documenting this agreement will be filed with the court.
+If the involved parties agree on the divorce, paperwork documenting this agreement will be filed with the court.
 The judge must sign off on the agreement.
-Depending on the circumstances of the divorce and what is included in the agreement, the judge might require a hearing or they might sign off on the agreement and grant the divorce without a formal hearing.
-Note that it is not enough for both parties to agree; if the judge feels that the distribution of debts and assets is inequitable, they can reject the agreement in part or in whole.
+The judge might require a hearing or sign off on the agreement and grant the divorce without a formal hearing.
+In some cases, it is not enough for both parties to agree.
+If the judge feels that the distribution of debts and assets is inequitable, they can reject the agreement in part or whole.

 If the parties do not come to an agreement, a court date will be set.
-Both sides will have the chance to make their case on each issue of the divorce.
-The judge will examine all available evidence through the lens of Arkansas family law and decide on the divorce terms.
+Both sides will have the chance to make their cases on each issue of the divorce.
+The judge will examine all available and admissible evidence through Arkansas family law’s lens and decide on the divorce terms.

 Reach Out to The Law Group of Northwest Arkansas LLP Today